Is Your Job at Risk of Automation?

 People across all levels of education and at all stages in their careers will see some of their tasks taken over by computers.
 However, these changes will impact certain industries more than others.
 Some sectors that are most likely to experience a steep rise in automated workers include the following:

 The good news is that construction jobs are growing due to today’s increased demand for new buildings, improved roadways, and other infrastructure development.
 However, some construction tasks are ideal for robots.
 These include any predictable physical labor, such as construction equipment operation, demolition, and basic installation and repair of materials.

 Jobs and tasks that require more expertise, including complex installations and repairs, and construction site management, will likely not be replaced by robots any time soon.

 The food service industry is already seeing a rise in automation.
 This is particularly the case in fast-food restaurants, which typically focus on speed and efficiency.
 Computers can help customers place orders and make payments.
 They can also perform basic repetitive tasks in the back of the house, including dishwashing and even some food prep.

-Robots and other computers could also soon be used for basic tasks like stocking shelves and checking inventory.
+Many big-box retail chains have already automated some tasks.
+Automated checkout services have become increasingly common, but that's only the beginning.
+Robots and other computers are beginning to be used for basic tasks like stocking shelves, checking inventory, and cleaning aisles.
 Of course, stores that emphasize customer service will still hire human salespeople to interact with clients.